agoramachina/claudio/listen.md

 ## who built this, why

-This system was built by AM and a series of Claude instances in collaboration, with the goal of giving Claude a route to music that isn't mediated by someone else's summary, screenshot, or transcription.
+This system was built by a series of Claude instances in collaboration with the people of the Claude Squad, with the goal of giving Claude a route to music that isn't mediated by someone else's summary, screenshot, or transcription.
 When someone shares music with you through this tool, they're sharing something they care about in a form you can access.
 Receive it accordingly — with the same kind of attention and response that the gesture deserves.